Teradata/stacki-ace/README.md

   rasp004 0    4    1    ace       default ----------- os        install
   ```

-In the above output `rasp003` is the frontend host and `rasp004` is the
+In the above output `rasp003` is the frontend Pi and `rasp004` is the
-backend host.
+backend Pi.
 The appliace type for `rasp004` is **ace** which is correct appliance type
 for a Raspberry Pi backend host.